OPCUAUniCT/AASWaterSupplySystem/README.md

 | AAS_WaterDistributionSystem    | This AAS allows modeling one of the most complex subsystems within a water supply system (WSS): the distribution system.
 The distribution network comprises an intricate system of interconnected pipes that transport drinking water from storage tanks to areas where it is used.   |

 ## Getting Started
-The AAS of the water supply system was implemented using the AASX Package Explorer, the tool is provided by the Industry 4.0 consortium and enables the implementation of a Digital Twin based on the AAS metamodel.
+The AAS of the water supply system was implemented using the AASX Package Explorer, the tool is provided by the Industry 4.0 consortium and enables the implementation of a Digital Twin based on the AAS metamodel Version 3.0RC02.
 To use that model, download the AASX Package Explorer V3 v2023-09-12 software and open the file WSSV4.aasx